-This project will design, deliver and evaluate the delivery of Mātauranga Māori to Māori students, with content delivered in Te Reo Māori across the subject areas of Health, Education and Social Sciences in a tertiary setting.
-The model used will provide an innovative and informative approach, evaluating how Te Reo speaking students can have a pathway into higher levels of a mainstream tertiary educational system.
+This project designed, delivered and evaluated the delivery of Mātauranga Māori to Māori students, with content delivered in Te Reo Māori across the subject areas of Health, Education and Social Sciences in a tertiary setting.
+The model used provided an innovative and informative approach, evaluating how Te Reo speaking students can have a pathway into higher levels of a mainstream tertiary educational system.

 - Use the newly approved Te Marautanga o Aotearoa UE Approved subjects in a new innovative and holistic approach to Māori student engagement and retention, in an educational innovation that is learner-centred and has not been previously explored.

 - Design and develop institutional capabilities that develop Māori learner-centred systems, thereby increasing Māori student success.

 The research was grounded in Action Research and informed by Kaupapa Māori methodology that included both quantitative and qualitative data collection.

 The methods included:

 - A systemic review of internal tertiary processes